boothresearch/puzzles/README.md

  1. **Never** make commits directly to the `master` branch.
 Always work on your own, experimental branch.
 We'll talk about why this is soon.

-I know this is a lot, but our main focus today is getting familiar with git.
+I know this is a lot, but our main focus today is just getting our feet wet with git.
 Please wave over an instructor as you experiment with these commands and ask questions; remember:

 > Questions are places in your mind where answers fit.
 If you haven’t asked the question, the answer has nowhere to go. — Clay Christensen